Disclosure: This article contains affiliate links. We may earn a commission at no extra cost to you.

 Does any platform offer a truly free plan?

-Mailchimp (500 contacts, 1,000 sends/mo) and ConvertKit (1,000 subscribers with landing pages) both offer genuinely free plans.
-ActiveCampaign offers a 14-day free trial only.
+Mailchimp (500 contacts, 1,000 sends/mo) and ConvertKit (1,000 subscribers with landing pages) both do.
+ActiveCampaign offers a 14-day trial only.

 How do these platforms compare for SMS marketing?